-After receipt of the audit results, the responsible Certification Analyst evaluates the Audit Report and findings, and then guides the customer through the process of closing any Non-Conformities.
+After receipt of the audit results, the responsible Evaluator evaluates the Audit Report and findings, and then guides the customer through the process of closing any Non-Conformities.
+The Evaluator can either be a Certification Analyst or, under certain conditions, the Auditor who conducted the Audit.

-The Analyst has the right to confirm, change or delete Non-Conformities identified by the auditor.
+The Evaluator has the right to confirm, change or delete Non-Conformities identified by the auditor.

-The customer is welcome and encouraged to submit evidence before the deadline

-(see → Timelines for the evaluation workflow until certification).
+The customer is welcome and encouraged to submit evidence before the deadline (see → Timelines for the evaluation workflow until certification).
 However, FLOCERT may only start the evaluation once the deadline has expired.
 If the submitted evidence is incomplete, this may lead to delays in the process or sanctions.

-Customers who are not able to propose Corrective Measures or to send the requested Objective Evidence within the defined deadline need to contact the respective Certification Analyst to discuss a solution.
+Customers who are not able to propose Corrective Measures or to send the requested Objective Evidence within the defined deadline need to contact FLOCERT to discuss a solution.

-Once the Certification Analyst has finished the evaluation, the case is reviewed by a Certifier who was not involved in the evaluation process so far.
+Once the Evaluator has finished the evaluation, the case is reviewed by a Certifier who was not involved in the evaluation process so far.